 Sister Julia Walsh is a Franciscan Sister of Perpetual Adoration and part of a new generation of Catholic Sisters.
 She’s often writing about the messiness of following Jesus and being Catholic and doesn’t hesitate to ask important questions.

 This joyful, wild Jesus-lover can be found visiting jails, leading retreats, companioning spiritual seekers, advocating for peace, teaching about social justice, praying in the chapel or camping in the woods.

 Sister Julia began her teaching ministry at Catholic high schools in Chicago where she lived and served from 2008 to 2012.
 In 2012, Sister Julia moved to La Crosse, Wisconsin to be closer to her community’s motherhouse and minister at Aquinas High School, where she served as a theology teacher until 2016.

-In addition to writing, serving as a spiritual director, facilitating retreats, and managing Messy Jesus Business (the blog and podcast), Sister Julia also ministers at Kolbe House, the Archdiocese of Chicago’s Jail Ministry Center.
+In addition to writing, serving as a spiritual director, facilitating retreats, and managing Messy Jesus Business blog and podcast, Sister Julia also volunteers at Kolbe House, the Archdiocese of Chicago’s Jail Ministry Center.

 Sister Julia enjoys hiking, camping, good movies, gardening, art, cooking, traveling and spending time with her community, family and friends.
 On a sunny day in Chicago she can be found riding her bicycle throughout the city and writing poetry about her relationship with God.